International Agency for Research on Cancer: U.S. Congressional reactions

 In early 2016, members of the scientific panel that reviewed glyphosate in 2015 were issued legal requests in the U.S. related to their work.
 In April 2016, internal IARC officials told its experts to not release documents or comply with the legal requests related to its review of glyphosate.

 In the fall of 2016, the U.S. House Committee on Oversight and Government Reform held a briefing to ask officials from the National Institutes of Health (NIH) about NIH's grant funding to the IARC.
 The NIH grant database showed that it has given the IARC over $1.2 million in 2016.
 Jason Chaffetz (Republican) asked the NIH to give his committee details of its standards for awarding grants and vetting grant nominees.
 Additionally, Congressman Robert Aderholt (Republican), chairman of the House Appropriations Subcommittee on Agriculture, wrote a letter in June 2016 to the head of the NIH questioning the funding of IARC.
-Republican congressman Jason Chaffetz argued that the IARC is too prone to conclude that substances are carcinogenic.
+Jason Chaffetz argued that the IARC uses inconsistent standards to conclude that substances are carcinogenic.
 However, IARC respond that the Working Groups methods are "widely respected for their scientific rigor, standardized and transparent process and for freedom from conflicts of interest."
 Director of IARC Chris Wild further added that the IARC only chooses substances to evaluate from which there already exists a body of scientific literature that says there is a carcinogenic risk to humans.
 Wild said that because IARC does not select substances at random, it has a low rate of determining a substance as not being cancer-causing.

 Criticism of monographs methodology

 On 26 October 2015, a Working Group of 22 experts from 10 countries evaluated the carcinogenicity of the consumption of red meat and processed meat and classified the consumption of red meat as "probably carcinogenic to humans (Group 2A)", mainly related to colorectal cancer, and to pancreatic and prostate cancer.
 It also evaluated processed meat to be "carcinogenic to humans (Group 1)", due to "sufficient evidence in humans that the consumption of processed meat causes colorectal cancer".

 Marcel Kuntz, a French director of research at the French National Centre for Scientific Research, criticized the classification because it did not assess the risks associated with exposure (probability of getting a cancer from certain exposure): for example, red meat is qualified as probably carcinogenic, but the quantity of consumed red meat at which it could become dangerous is not specified.
 Ed Yong, a British science journalist, criticized the agency and its "confusing" category system for misleading the public.
-IARC answered in a press release their mission was not to evaluate potency or to assess the risks but only to determine scientifically the strength of carcinogenetic evidence of glyphosate.
+IARC answered in a press release their mission was not to evaluate potency or to assess the risks but only to determine scientifically the strength of carcinogenetic evidence.

 Some of the items that the IARC classifies, such as mobile phones (Group 2B) and processed meat (Group 1) have caused controversy.
 The agency has also classified drinking very hot beverages – around 70 C – as a probable carcinogen (Group 2A).